PoisotLab/ms_metaweb_perspectives/README.md

 scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions for locations where inference is perhaps the least required (and leaves us unable to make inference in regions without interaction data); second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of *accurate* data is a serious impediment to our global predictive ability.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions for locations where inference is perhaps the least required (and leaves us unable to make inference in regions without interaction data); second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
 In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like GBIF or IUCN, it is possible